ntwari02/make_the_difference/DEPLOYMENT.md

 2. **Network Errors**: Check that the frontend is using the correct API base URL
 3. **Database Connection**: Verify database credentials and connection string
 4. **File Uploads**: Ensure upload directory exists and has proper permissions
+5. **reCAPTCHA Errors**:
+   - Ensure both `RECAPTCHA_SECRET_KEY` and `VITE_RECAPTCHA_SITE_KEY` are set
+   - Verify the site key matches your domain in Google reCAPTCHA console
+   - Check browser console for reCAPTCHA loading errors
+   - In development, reCAPTCHA is automatically disabled